0l1v3rr/trello-clone/README.md

 # Run the application
 npm run dev

+# Also, you can preview the app to see how it would work in production
+npm run preview
 ```

 After the successful installation, the app should start [here](http://localhost:3000).
 You can log in with the following credentials: username: **test**, password: **test**